reds-lab/CLIP-MIA/README.md

 1. **Install Anaconda Environment**

-   Ensure Anaconda is installed to manage packages and dependencies.
+   Create an anaconda environment to manage packages and dependencies [see environment.yml].

 &nbsp;

 2. **Download Dataset**

-   Obtain datasets like LAION, CC12M, and CC3M using the repository: [img2dataset](https://github.com/rom1504/img2dataset/tree/main).
+   Download datasets such as LAION, CC12M, and CC3M using the repository: [img2dataset](https://github.com/rom1504/img2dataset/tree/main).

 &nbsp;

 3. **Check Duplication**

-   Utilize "Inspect_image_overlapping.ipynb" to inspect overlapping text, URLs, etc., in the selected datasets.
+   Utilize "Inspect_image_overlapping.ipynb" and "Inspect_text_overlapping.ipynb" to inspect and save the overlapping text, and URLs between datasets.

 &nbsp;